-The following is a list of precautions the District has taken through September 2nd to reduce the spread of COVID-19 in schools.
-These physical acts accompany district messaging and marketing efforts to request students and staff mask up and receive their vaccine if eligible.
+The following is a list of precautions the District has taken throughout the pandemic to reduce the spread of COVID-19 in schools.
+These physical acts accompany district messaging and marketing efforts to request that students and staff mask up when exposed in order to prevent the spread at school, stay home if sick, and receive their vaccine if eligible.

 August 4th - Release of District Safety protocols

 August 18th - CMS/CHS start the year eating in classrooms to reduce close interactions during meals with large groups